 Stuart is a very small town located in the state of Virginia.
 With a population of 1,442 people and two constituent neighborhoods, Stuart is the 244th largest community in Virginia.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Stuart is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Stuart is a town of sales and office workers, professionals, and production and manufacturing workers.
-There are especially a lot of people living in Stuart who work in office and administrative support (21.88%), sales jobs (16.04%), and teaching (6.04%).
+Overall, Stuart is a town of sales and office workers, production and manufacturing workers, and professionals.
+There are especially a lot of people living in Stuart who work in sales jobs (13.79%), office and administrative support (13.36%), and teaching (7.76%).

-Being a small town, Stuart does not have a public transit system used by locals to get to and from work.
+Stuart is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The most common language spoken in Stuart is English.
-Other important languages spoken here include Indic languages and Spanish.
+Other important languages spoken here include Spanish and Chinese.